cray0000/grunt-deploy-keys/README.md

 # grunt-deploy-keys

 > Automatically parses package.json and sets ```~/.ssh/id_rsa.pub``` as
-> deploy key for all private bitbucket repositories
+> deploy key for all private bitbucket repositories using Bitbucket API

 ## Requirements